-- Because healthcare sharing ministries are faith-based organizations, they can have specific rules associated with membership.
-For example, members might be required to attend church regularly, abstain from tobacco and illegal drugs, and attest to a specific statement of faith.
+- Because healthcare-sharing ministries are faith-based organizations, they can have specific rules associated with membership.
+For example, members might be required to attend church regularly, abstain from tobacco and illegal drugs, and attest to a particular statement of faith.

 - Healthcare sharing ministries cannot be used with Health Savings Accounts (HSAs) or reimbursement plans, such as the qualified small employer HRA (QSEHRA).

 Virtual primary care, urgent care, and behavioral health visits are only $25 with a Mira membership.